znobakht/userFavorites/README.md

 # readme
 # gitIgnore
     node_moduls and package-lock are unnecessary.
+    coverage folder that is output of test isn't requiered to push to git.
 # profile Model
     email and password are required to secure login and etc. adding interface to be sure about format of inputs.